 - Work closely with your internal stakeholders to ensure that their needs are covered.
 That could mean regular discussions with teams such as HR, in terms of health and safety, or finance in terms of travel costs and spending.
 Find more advice on how to approach this in the Relaunching business travel after COVID-19 webinar

-“Don’t be an island: Create a network of stakeholders that touch travel and health and safety, whether that be HR, facilities, exec leaders, etc. When you talk to HR, really think through the risks associated with travel in a COVID-19 era to ensure they’re acknowledged and mitigated where possible.
+"Don’t be an island: Create a network of stakeholders that touch travel and health and safety, whether that be HR, facilities, exec leaders, etc. When you talk to HR, think through the risks associated with travel in a COVID-19 era to ensure they’re acknowledged and mitigated where possible.
 You don’t want to publish some guidelines or a framework in the absence of information.
-And you really don’t want your travellers to find themselves in a situation where they need help and don’t know what to do.”
+And you really don’t want your travelers to find themselves in a situation where they need help and don’t know what to do."

 — Caroline Strachan, managing partner, Festive Road